zulip/zulip/templates/zerver/help/saml-authentication.md

 This page documents details on how to set up SAML authentication with Zulip with various common SAML identity providers.

+If you are self-hosting, this documentation is likely still useful for how to configure these SAML providers to work with Zulip.

 ## Configure SAML with Okta

 1. Make sure you have created your organization.